jackmedda/RS-BGExplainer/README.md

 6) the distance between __rec__ topk lists of the non-perturbed and perturbed model, with the distance measured as damerau levenshtain distance as default
 7) the distance between __test__ topk lists of the non-perturbed and perturbed model
-8) GNNUERS total loss
+8) BiGA total loss
-9) GNNUERS distance loss
+9) BiGA distance loss
-10) GNNUERS fair loss
+10) BiGA fair loss
 11) the deleted edges in a 2xN array, where the first row contains the user ids, the second the item ids, such that each one of the N columns is a deleted edge
 12) epoch relative to the generated explanations
-13) GNNUERS fair loss measured on the topk lists of the non-perturbed graph
+13) BiGA fair loss measured on the topk lists of the non-perturbed graph

 # Plotting

-The script [plot_full_comparison.py](biga/plot_full_comparison.py) can be used to plot the results used in the paper, for two explaining runs, e.g. one with GNNUERS base (1) and one with GNNUERS+CP (2) we could run:
+The script [plot_full_comparison.py](biga/plot_full_comparison.py) can be used to plot the results used in the paper, for two explaining runs, e.g. one with BiGA base (1) and one with BiGA+CP (2) we could run:
 ```bash
 python -m biga.plot_full_comparison --model_files saved/MODEL_FILE saved/MODEL_FILE --explainer_config_files RUN_1_PATH/config.yaml RUN_2_PATH/config.yaml --utility_metrics [NDCG] --add_plot_table
 ```

-where RUN_1_PATH and RUN_2_PATH are the paths containing the GNNUERS output explanations.
+where RUN_1_PATH and RUN_2_PATH are the paths containing the BiGA output explanations.